 *Federally funded programs.
 Participants must meet eligibility criteria.

 College can be challenging, especially for first-time students.
 Visit one of the Academic Support Centers, where professional learning specialists and peer tutors can assist you.
 The wide variety of free instructional support programs and services offered at the ASCs will help to ensure your academic success.
-Please visit the Academic Support Center website at www.DaytonaState.edu/ASC for updated information on services provided, or email ASC@Daytonastate.edu.
-You can also visit or call any of the ASC centers:
+Please visit the Academic Support Center website at www.DaytonaState.edu/ASC for updated information on services provided or email ASC@Daytonastate.edu.
+You can also visit or call an ASC at our regional campuses:

 Daytona Beach Campus – Baker Hall (Bldg.
 500), Rm.
 124, and Mary Karl Learning Resources Center (Bldg.
 210), Rm.
 102

 Flagler/Palm Coast Campus – Academic Hall (Bldg.
 2), Rm.
 104, and Student Services Center (Bldg.1), Rm.
 122